-If you feel overwhelmed at the thought of attempting to hire a designer with an expertise in DFM, we understand.
+If you feel overwhelmed at the thought of attempting to hire a designer with expertise in DFM, we understand.
 Knowing where to look along with having to run a time-consuming hiring process can be challenging.
 This reason is why the Cad Crowd platform exists.
-For a decade, our team of designers and engineers have helped entrepreneurs and business owners find the design help they need.
+For a decade, our team of designers and engineers has helped entrepreneurs and business owners find the design help they need.

 We know that you have a lot to manage as an entrepreneur, and we want to make the design process as comfortable and straightforward as possible.
 For a closer look into how DFM is the right addition to your production cycle, and how our team can help, we invite you to keep reading.

 “Design adds value, faster than it adds costs.” – Joel Spolsky, creator of Trello

 At its core, the practice of design should add value to your business, and in turn, help you add efficiency and low-cost processes to your production cycle.